Tameside

-The history of the area extends back to the Stone Age.
-There are over 300 listed buildings in Tameside and three Scheduled Ancient Monuments, which includes a castle of national importance.
-The settlements in Tameside were small townships centred on agriculture until the advent of the Industrial Revolution.
-The towns of the borough grew and became involved in the cotton industry, which dominated the local economy.
-The current borough was created in 1974 as part of the provisions of the Local Government Act 1972.
+There are over 300 listed buildings in Tameside and three Scheduled Ancient Monuments, including Buckton Castle.
+Its townships were agricultural until the Industrial Revolution when they grew with the cotton industry.
+The borough was created in 1974 under the Local Government Act 1972.

 History

 The history of the area stretches back up to 10,000 years; there are 22 Mesolithic sites in Tameside, the oldest dating to around 8000 BC; 21 of the 22 sites are in the hilly uplands in the north east of the borough.
 Evidence of Neolithic and Bronze Age activity is more limited in the borough, although the Bronze Age Stalybridge Cairn is the most complete prehistoric funerary monument in the borough.
 The people in the area changed from hunter-gatherers to farmers around 2500 BC–1500 BC due to climate change.
 Werneth Low is the most likely Iron Age farmstead site in the borough, probably dating to the late 1st millennium BC.
 Before the Roman conquest of Britain in the 1st century AD, the area was probably part of the territory of the Brigantes, the Celtic tribe controlling most of what is now north west England.

 The area came under control of the Roman Empire in the second half of the 1st century.
 Roads through the area were established from Ardotalia fort in Derbyshire to Mamucium (Manchester) west of Tameside and Castleshaw Roman fort in the north.
 Romano-British finds in the borough include a bog body in Ashton Moss, occupation sites at Werneth Low, Harridge Pike, Roe Cross, and Mottram.
 A 4th-century coin hoard was found in Denton and is one of only four hoards from the 4th century in the Mersey basin.
 A Byzantine coin from the 6th or 7th centuries, also found in Denton, indicates continued or renewed occupation once the Romans left Britain in the early 5th century.

 Nico Ditch, an earthwork stretching from Stretford to Ashton-under-Lyne, is evidence of Anglo-Saxon activity in Tameside.
 It was probably dug between the 7th and 9th centuries and may have been used as a boundary between the kingdoms of Mercia and Northumbria.
 Further evidence of Anglo-Saxon era activity in Tameside comes from the derivation of settlement names from Old English such as -tun, meaning farmstead, and leah meaning clearing.